The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 - Mandatory security improvements required for continued coverage

-These changes can persist for three to five years following an incident, creating long-term financial impacts that organizations rarely include in their initial cost assessments.
-A 2025 Marsh McLennan report found that the five-year insurance impact following a significant email security breach typically ranges from $800,000 to $3.2 million depending on organization size and industry.
+These changes can persist for years following an incident, creating long-term financial impacts that organizations rarely include in their initial cost assessments.
+Insurance industry research suggests that the multi-year insurance impact following a significant email security breach can be substantial depending on organization size and industry.

 Long-Term Security Investments: The Remediation Premium

 Following email-based attacks, organizations invariably implement enhanced security measures—often at premium prices due to urgent implementation timelines.
-Gartner research indicates that post-breach security spending typically exceeds planned security investments by 130-150% for the two years following an incident.
+Security research indicates that post-breach security spending typically exceeds planned security investments for the years following an incident.

 These accelerated security investments include: